Free trial. No credit card required.

 Once you have text enabled your landline, customers can reach your team by texting your number.
 These texts arrive in your business texting platform.
 Team members access all incoming customer texts in a shared inbox, where they can read them and reply or assign them to coworkers.
 This allows you to turn your landline into a powerful customer support tool, ensuring that your team can send replies quickly and provide top-notch support at every step of the customer journey.

 It’s easy to send a landline text message once you text enable your number.
 Your team members can easily text from within your business texting platform.
 All messages sent from the platform will arrive in your contacts’ native SMS apps.
 The texts will indicate that they are from your landline number, so your recipients see a number they’re familiar with.

 Business texting providers text enable landline numbers frequently, so it’s a smooth process on their end.
 Ideally, you’ll choose a fully automated, online process that is simple and fast for your team.
-Here are a few best practices to learn and follow as your provider sets up your new landline text messaging capabilities.
+In addition, there are a few best practices you can follow as they set up your new landline text messaging capabilities.

 Ensure your business SMS provider allows you to send texts from your long code (i.e., your landline number) so customers will recognize your business.

-- 2 Use multiple shared inboxes if you have multiple landline numbers so each incoming customer message is routed to the correct department or team member.
+Use multiple shared inboxes if you have multiple landline numbers so each incoming customer message is routed to the correct department or team member.

-- 3 Publicize your new texting capabilities on your websites, social media, and other content as soon as you have your business SMS line text-enabled so customers can enjoy your new text to landline service.
+Publicize your new texting capabilities on your websites, social media, and other content as soon as you have your business SMS line text-enabled so customers can enjoy your new text to landline service.